 acid, backbreaker, blotter acid, blotters, boomers, cid, dot, dots, mellow yellow, barrels, California sunshine, cube, domes, flats, frogs, lids, wedges, microdot, purple haze, hits, sid, tabs, trips, windowpane, yellow sunshine.

-Generally, LSD is taken by mouth and held on the tongue or swallowed, but there have been a few reports of people inhaling or injecting LSD.
+Generally, people take it by holding it on the tongue or swallowing.
+There have been a few reports of people inhaling or injecting it.
 The absorption from the gastrointestinal tract occurs rapidly.
-LSD diffuses into all tissues of the body including the brain.
-The effects of LSD are felt gradually within 30-60 minutes after taking LSD, peak within 2 to 4 hours, and gradually diminish within 10-12 hours.
+The drug diffuses into all tissues of the body including the brain.
+The effects are felt gradually within 30-60 minutes after ingestion, and peaks within 2 to 4 hours, and gradually diminishes within 10-12 hours.
 The first 4 hours are often referred to as a “trip”.

 LSD produces vivid visual effects.
 These visual effects are referred to as “pseudo-hallucinations” because users are aware that they are not real.
 True hallucinations are visions that are perceived as real.
-Hallucinations on LSD rarely occur, and can be frightening.
+Hallucinations rarely occur, and can be frightening.
 The occurrence of hallucinations appears to be dose-related.